Learning how to machine, install and grind valve seats, can help solve many, valve leakage and valve burning issues.

 Local hardening, is what actually helped.
 As a result, preventing seat recession.
 Then, vehicles running on leaded fuel switched to unleaded fuel.
 The initial use of leaded fuel, had created the local hardening required, making the switch to unleaded fuel easy.

 However, if these same heads were then reconditioned, the machine shop would machine away the protective layers.
-As a result, valve seats recession would occur very rapidly, sometimes in as little as 3,000 miles.
+As a result, valve seat recession would occur very rapidly, sometimes in as little as 3,000 miles.

-The (OEM)s used an induction hardening technique, to locally harden the valve seats areas.
+The (OEM)s used an induction hardening technique, to locally harden the valve seat areas.
 The depth of hardness was about .070”.
 Unfortunately, it was not deep enough, for re-machining, during cylinder head rebuilding.
 As a result, these early unleaded fuel heads, needed to have exhaust seats installed.

 The Switch To Aluminum Cylinder Heads